mosip/ida-auth-sdk/README.md

 ## Testing

-Example code is available in the `examples` folder.
+Example code and config are available in the `examples` folder.
 To test:

 ```bash
 python examples/main.py